“Which direction should we walk?”

 With no Grindr or Tinder activity, LGBT Cubans find each other the old-fashioned way – eye contact.
 If you tend to stare down attractive folks a little too long, you may find yourself being followed around by guys who interpret that as interest on your part.
 This happened to me on a couple of occasions and I felt bad because I hadn’t meant to send any unintentional signals to anyone.

 Random fact I feel compelled to share because it seemed unusual: I’d estimate that more than half of men in Havana under age 30 shave their legs totally like women.
-This did not seem to be a gay thing – lots of dudes holding their girlfriends’ hands were rocking calf stubble.
+This did not seem to be just a ‘gay men’ thing – lots of dudes holding their girlfriends’ hands were rocking calf stubble.
 This was especially true in Vedado.

 I never did figure out why.
 Maybe it’s a fad, or perhaps it’s a cooling mechanism to deal with the constant humidity and sweating.
 In any event, be prepared for the smooth look.